gvcallen/parax/README.md

 - Bayesian inference for probabilistic modeling
 - Combinations of these

-Examples of the above applications are available in the documentation.

 Note that Parax is *not a framework*, and is designed to be both extendable and interoperable with other JAX libraries (especially [Equinox](https://github.com/patrick-kidger/equinox)).

 ## Installation